awsdocs/amazon-rekognition-developer-guide/doc_source/displaying-rekognition-results-locally.md

 ## Step 3: Running the Kinesis Video Streams and Rekognition integration example test<a name="step-3-run-kinesis-video-rekognition-example-test"></a>

  Ensure that your Kinesis video stream is receiving media input if you are streaming to it and start analyzing your stream with an Amazon Rekognition Video Stream Processor running\.
-For more information, see [Analyze streaming videos with Amazon Rekognition Video stream processors](using-rekognition-video-stream-processor.md)\.
+For more information, see [Overview of Amazon Rekognition Video stream processor operations](streaming-video.md#using-rekognition-video-stream-processor)\.
 Run the `KinesisVideoRekognitionIntegrationExampleTest` class as a JUnit test\.
 After a short delay, a new window opens with a video feed from your Kinesis video stream with bounding boxes drawn over detected faces\.

 **Note**
  The faces in the collection used in this example must have External Image Id \(the file name\) specified in this format in order for bounding box labels to display meaningful text: PersonName1\-Trusted, PersonName2\-Intruder, PersonName3\-Neutral, etc\.
 The labels can also be color\-coded and are customizable in the FaceType\.java file\.